 If you are a member of the press wishing to contact the cafe, please send us a message to firstname.lastname@example.org.

-The City of Fort Collins Human Relations Commission has announced the recipients of the 2016 Human Relations Award who will be honored at a ceremony on Tuesday, December 6.
+The city of Fort Collins Human Relations Commission on Tuesday honored this year’s recipients of the Human Relations Awards.
 [Read More]

 6 p.m.
 Friday, Colorado State University, Behavioral Sciences Building Room A101, Fort Collins.
 The Light, Camera, Take Action Film Festival, sponsored by FoCo Cafe and CSU Swipe Out Hunger, seeks to highlight food insecurity and poverty in Fort Collins.
 The festival will showcase one long-format documentary – “The Starfish Throwers” – and other local short films and photographs.
 Tickets are available at fococafe.org, on at the event, on a pay-what-you-can basis.
 [Read More]

 Four CSU students have helped organize a special event to highlight food insecurity in the Fort Collins community on May 5.

 The “Lights, Camera, Take Action Film Festival and Contest” is being run by social work graduate student Mallory Andrews and three members of the President’s Leadership Program: senior chemistry major Lindsey Paricio, junior sociology major Haley Chatwin and senior theatre major Abigail Jordan.
 It will be held at 6 p.m. in CSU’s Behavioral Sciences Building, Room A101.
 [Read More]

 Each week, the Coloradoan writes a Before You Go feature.
 Here’s an inside look of FoCo Cafe.
 [Read More]